SUSE/sesdev/README.md

 $ sesdev create nautilus --roles="[master, mon], [bootstrap, storage, mon, mgr, mds], \
   [storage, mon, mgr, mds], [igw, ganesha, rgw]" big_cluster
 ```

-CAVEAT: sesdev applies the "admin" role to all nodes, regardless of whether or
-not the user specified it explicitly on the command line or in `config.yaml`.

 #### Custom zypper repo (to be added together with the default repos)